 The PhD interfield degree program combines courses from both sides in the Division of Politics & Economics (DPE) for an interdisciplinary political economy degree.

 This innovative interfield degree program combines PhD-level research in political science, economics, methods, and political economy.
 Leading faculty-scholars from both fields impart the skills, knowledge, and experience that will qualify you for competitive careers in the nonprofit sector, corporate arena, government, consulting, academia, and more.
-Students must be accepted into the PhD interfield by the Department of Politics & Government or the Department of Economic Sciences.
+Students must be accepted into the PhD interfield by the Department of Politics and Policy or the Department of Economic Sciences.

 Program Highlights